Ibis the Invincible: Prince Amentep

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "Ibis fights ordinary criminals, an animated and living Sphinx, the Yellow Peril Trug, a spider made man-sized and man-smart by the Ibistick, the superintelligent maimed madman Half-Man, the Dark Spirit (a forgotten god of wickedness), Ruthven the Warlock, and Lucifer himself".

 Ibis and Taia next appear in a Justice League/Justice Society crossovers as members of a team referred to as Shazam's Squadron of Justice.
 These heroes live in a parallel universe on a world called Earth-S. Along with many other Earth-S characters, they were imprisoned in Doctor Sivana's Suspendium globe, but released twenty years later when it drifted near the Sun.
 Ibis was a member of the Squadron of Justice, organized to defeat King Kull when he paralyzed the Marvels and tried to destroy all three Earths.
 Ibis helped stop Mr. Atom from destroying the futuristic City of Tomorrow on Earth-One.

 After the Crisis on Infinite Earths, Ibis and Taia were retconned as part of the Golden Age of the DC Universe, in which Ibis served alongside other wartime heroes in the All-Star Squadron.
-As noted in Starman Vol. 2, #40 (March 1998), Ibis tends to operate out of Fawcett City like other heroes, including Bulletman, Minute Man, Spy Smasher, and the duo of Mr. Scarlet and Pinky the Whiz Kid.
+As noted in Starman Vol. 2, #40 (March 1998), Ibis tends to operate out of Fawcett City like other heroes, including Bulletman, Minute-Man, Spy Smasher, and the duo of Mr. Scarlet and Pinky the Whiz Kid.

-Ibis was reintroduced in the modern DC Universe in The Power of Shazam! #11, in which he is resurrected by Mary Marvel and "Uncle" Dudley to rescue the wizard Shazam from Hell, where he had been imprisoned by the demoness Blaze.
+Ibis was reintroduced in the modern DC Universe in The Power of Shazam! #11, in which he is resurrected by Mary Marvel and Uncle Dudley to rescue the wizard Shazam from Hell, where he had been imprisoned by the demoness Blaze.
 In Zatanna #1, part of the Seven Soldiers miniseries, Ibis and Taia presumably perish along with Doctor Thirteen and Timothy Ravenwind at the hands of Gwydion during a seance conducted by Zatanna.
 The sorceress blames her own shortcomings for their deaths.

-Ibis had a cameo in Infinite Crisis, in a scene showing the return of the Fawcett superheroes to Earth-S. A modernized version of Ibis appeared in 52 #10 as the Egyptian representative in Black Adam's coalition.
-It is not known if this Ibis is the same character.

 Danny Khalifa

 Amentep's successor is an Egyptian American boy named Danny Khalifa.
 Due to his ancient bloodline, Danny is chosen by Amentep to be his successor.
 He inherits the Ibistick and is thrust into a conflict between ancient Egyptian gods.
-As Ibis, Danny prevents the helmet of Doctor Fate from falling into the hands of the dark god Set.
+As Ibis, Danny prevents the helmet of Doctor Fate from falling into the hands of Set.
 Danny is assisted by the deity Thoth, who becomes his mentor and frightens away the bullies.